 Backing up was relatively slow too, though we were using the standard (throttled) rather than the turbo mode.
 However, that's not really what Zoolz is about – remember that the most regular backup schedule you can set up is every 12 hours.
 This is a suite of tools to have running in the background while you work.

-The web interface is the same as the desktop clients: clean and functional but not much more than that.
-You get a nice overview of your computers, your registered users, the servers you've set up, your computers and recent activity on your account.
+The web interface is the same as the desktop clients: functional but not much more than that.
+You get a nice overview of your computers, your registered users, the servers you've set up, your computers, and recent activity on your account.
 What's more, changing your account settings or upgrading your package is simple too.

 Zoolz certainly ticks a lot of boxes when it comes to security, though there's no two-factor authentication option here.
 That means you're left with the standard username and password approach, so you'll need to make sure that access to your login credentials is well guarded in whatever way you see fit.